Skip to main content

 What’s Covered:

 What is the University of Michigan known for?
-Excellence comes to mind—UMich consistently ranks in the top 30 national universities, and the Michigan Wolverines are one of the most heralded athletic programs in the country.
+Excellence comes to mind—UMich consistently ranks among the nation’s best national universities, and the Michigan Wolverines are one of the most heralded athletic programs in the country.
 Even Michigan’s location is superlative, commonly ranking among the best college towns in the nation.

 If you’re considering UMich, here are the unique aspects of the school, including academics, extracurriculars, traditions, and more.